-Introduction to Stage Combat is a fast-paced, three-week intensive program that focuses on familiarizing students with the essential requirements for performing safe, effective stage combat.
+Introduction to Stage Combat is a fast-paced, two-week intensive program that focuses on familiarizing students with the essential requirements for performing safe, effective stage combat.
 Students will learn to perform fundamental techniques in the eight basic “fight” disciplines recognized by the Society of American Fight Directors.
 Although these classes cover SAFD basic skills, and renewal testing is available for those who qualify, Introduction to Stage Combat does not offer SAFD skills testing.

 The emphasis is on the development of technique and the process of the work rather than the performance.
 Focusing on accuracy, safety, and the fundamental techniques needed to protect the actor and their instrument when engaged in dramatic physical encounters, the summer intensive provides opportunities to explore and develop these important skills.
 Students will be in class at least six hours a day, five days a week.

 Each day typically begins with an appropriate physical warm-up, followed by classes in two disciplines in the morning and two further disciplines each afternoon.
 Related films and additional workshops by guest artists are a unique feature of this program.
 All of this requires a considerable amount of discipline, commitment, flexibility and stamina from all participants.
 Based on application materials, students will be placed into appropriate class groupings that will offer their best potential of growth and development.
 All High School applicants must be over 15 and have completed 9th grade.
 Swords, daggers and all other required theatrical weapons will be provided, in class, for each student.

 - Tuition scholarships available for all SAFD members!